s7u512/NSSO-77-SAS/New_Format_Instructions.md

 # New Format Instructions

-Instructions on how to modify the existing code to work with other formats
+Instructions on how to modify the existing code to work with formats other than fixed width files are what follow.

 ## Nesstar